IRS Tax Debt Relief

 The first thing to note is that the IRS is like any other "lender" – they are interested in collecting what they can, when they can.
 This means they are always open to what is known as an 'Offer in Compromise' (explained below).

 The second thing to remember is that it's essential to make sure you are well represented when dealing with the IRS and as such, you should chose that representative carefully.
 There are many reputable firms who are very experienced in how to best present your situation to the IRS.

 Additionally, it is important to understand the benefit of paying the IRS what you can afford to pay – even if it’s a small amount.
-Ignoring your tax debt will impel the IRS to use tough tactics against you, such as preventing you from getting future tax refunds until your outstanding debt is addressed.
+Ignoring your tax debt will impel the IRS to use tough tactics against you, such as placing a tax lien against your property or levying your assets until your debt is satisfied.

 Obviously, it’s always in your best interest to pay what you owe on time.
 But unfortunately, these are challenging economic times and it is often difficult for many people to do.
 That is why a number of struggling taxpayers seek out a tax debt relief firm that’s knowledgeable in dealing with the government and navigating IRS channels.
 A reputable company can help you get more time to pay your back taxes as well as a reduction in the amount of tax you owe.